middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/http-jwt/+page.md

 There is no top-level `secretKey` option.
 Symmetric secrets flow through the same `internalKey` contract as every other key shape: a small middleware that places the secret on `request.internal` before `http-jwt` runs.

 This shape works well for webhook signature verification (e.g., a third-party webhook that signs payloads with a shared secret), or for a contained internal trust boundary where you control both signer and verifier.
-For cross-service auth, prefer JWKS (`issuers` mode) or KMS — see the security note below.
+For cross-service auth, prefer JWKS (`issuers` mode) or KMS, see the security note below.

 ```javascript
 import middy from '@middy/core'